How to Utilise the CGT 6 Year Rule to Reduce Capital Gains Tax

 Understanding Capital Gains Tax (CGT)

-Defining your 'Main Residence'
+Defining your 'main residence'

 Your primary residence, also known as your principal place of residence (PPOR), is the property where you reside full-time.
 Any property purchased for the purpose of renting out as an investment is considered a rental investment property.

-The Australian Taxation Office (ATO) determines your property's main residence based on various factors, and no single criterion serves as the sole determinant.
+The Australian Tax Office (ATO) determines your property’s main residence based on various factors, and no single criterion serves as the sole determinant.
 Typically, the ATO designates a property as your principal residence when:

 - You and your family live there, and you keep your personal belongings there.